 Getting to the Dali Museum in the Montmartre Neighborhood

-Montmartre, little village up on a hill with cobblestone streets.
+The museum resides in Montmartre, a little village up on a hill with cobblestone streets.
 This area overlooks the entire city of Paris.

 Note that there’s also a Dali Museum in St. Petersburg, Florida, for some reason.
 That is a completely different facility.
 There are also large Dali collections at museums in Spain and Germany.
 This guy’s work is everywhere!